deptyped/notepher-bot/README.md

   **Congrats!** Web App is deployed and available to bot users.

-> **Note**
+> [!NOTE]
-> The previous steps are focused on deploying web app.
-If your goal is to have a fully functional bot that also operates within a chat interface, follow the steps below.
+> At this stage web app is fully functional, further steps are optional.

 4. **Environment Variables Setup**

-    Once you have completed the web app build and deployment, return to the project's root directory.
+    Once you have completed the web app build and deployment, navigate to the `apps/bot` directory:

+    ```bash
+    cd ../bot
+    ```

     Create an environment variables file by copying the provided example file:
      ```bash